bioidiap/bob.bio.vein/doc/results-biowave-v1.rst

 | ``topography-cut-roi-conv-erode`` |  27.837  |
 +-----------------------------------+----------+

-The ROC curves for the particular experiment can be downlooaded from here:
+The ROC curves for the particular experiment can be downloaded from here:

 :download:`ROC curve <img/ROC_verification_experiment_1.pdf>`